 INNOVATION

 Our proposal contains multiple innovative aspects to advance understanding of, and technological approaches for, inference and interpretation of the 4D nucleome.
-1) We will develop and optimize a modeling platform—3-Dimensional NucleOme Modeling Engine (3D-NOME)—we built to calculate and visualize genome structures (Fig. 1).
-Key capabilities we incorporated into 3D-NOME are novel approaches for hierarchical denoising and novel MDS algorithms that greatly increase the speed at which structures can be generated from ChIA-PET data.
-These are the first such approaches that have been developed for ChIA-PET data.
+1) We will further develop and optimize a modeling platform—3-Dimensional NucleOme Modeling Engine (3D-NOME)—that we have built in order to calculate and visualize genome structures (Fig. 1).
+Key capabilities that we have incorporated into 3D-NOME are novel approaches for hierarchical denoising and novel MDS algorithms that greatly increase the speed at which structures can be generated from ChIA-PET data.
+These are novel approaches that have been developed for ChIA-PET data.
 We will further innovate by providing the first hierarchical de-noising and MDS approaches for nuclear imaging data.
 By comparing results from different data types, we will optimize the MDS approach.
 Our methods will be developed as open-source software to provide a multi-scale computational and web-based visualization platform that can render and compare genomic structures, addressing a pressing usability and accessibility problem in 3D genome analysis.
 2) We will develop novel computational tools to evaluate robustness within and between structural ensembles, bridging the gap between structure inference and functional interpretation.
 These ensemble analyses will be combined with novel dynamic modeling approaches to investigate the impacts of polymer entanglement and protein diffusion, and will be augmented by rule-based approaches to study dynamics at chromosomal scales.
 3) Finally, we will develop computational approaches to annotate 3D structures with functional genomics datasets to reveal the functional relevance of these spatial structures.

 APPROACH